MCegla-JW/movie-night-frontend/README.md

 ## Challenges

 - Watchlist Challenge: Initially, movies in the Watchlist did not display correctly.
 Although the same MovieModal was used for both Discover and Watchlist pages, data from Neon (PostgreSQL) wasn’t rendering properly.
-I had to update the MovieModal and MovieCard components to conditionally fetch and render movie data depending on whether it came from TMDB API or the database.
+I had to update the MovieModal and MovieCard components to conditionally fetch and render movie data depending on whether it came from TMDB API or the database
-- Handling Multiple Data Sources: Learned to reference movie data differently depending on whether it was coming from the database or TMDB, ensuring consistent display across the app.
+- Handling Multiple Data Sources: Learned to reference movie data differently depending on whether it was coming from the database or TMDB, ensuring consistent display across the app

 ## Wins